Kalman98/Elicitation/README.md

 # Elicitation

-> "Elicit: to draw or bring out or forth; educe; evoke." - The Dictionary
+> "Elicitation: the act of drawing or bringing out or forth; educing; evoking." - The Dictionary